What does the Police Now Assessment Centre involve?

 What happens on the day at the Assessment Centre?

-We want you to feel comfortable and able to perform your best at the assessment centre – we appreciate you may have travelled far to meet us!
+We want you to feel comfortable and able to perform your best at the assessment centre – we appreciate you may have traveled far to meet us.

 ✓ When you first arrive at the venue you will meet someone from the Police Now team who will help you get settled into the day smoothly.

-✓ Before you begin your exercises, you will be introduced to Police Now by a member of the recruitment team.
+✓ Before you begin your exercises, you will attend a presentation introducing Police Now and our programmes by a member of the recruitment team.

-✓ There will be tea, coffee and water available all day, as well as light refreshments.
+✓ There will be tea, coffee and water available all day.

 ✓ Remember all exercises on the day are individual and you will not be competing against other candidates on the day.